 Le Bread Lab, Shop 303, 3/F, Mira Place 1, 132 Nathan Road, Tsim Sha Tsui | (+852) 9093 4555

 Western District is a hotspot for artistic and hipster cafés, making it an obvious destination for those seeking the new and shiny.
 Infiniti C caters to a specific audience—those who not only crave aesthetics, but also quality coffee and vegan desserts.
 A rising star of Hong Kong’s café culture, there is usually a crowd queueing up outside, but trust us, it’s worth it!
 The colour featured here is blue, found in the light and royal blue walls, dark blue printed napkins, blue flowers, and blue icing in varying shades.
 Though we always talk about the Monday blues, blue is actually the one colour that symbolises calmness, wisdom, and loyalty.
 Time to embrace the blues!

 Infiniti C, Shop 6, The Hudson, 40 Forbes Street, Kennedy Town | (+852) 3460 4996

-The specific shade of HERcafe may be up for debate—is it orange or clay-coloured?—but its strong colour-coordination game is certainly not up for discussion.
+The specific shade of HERcafé may be up for debate—is it orange or clay-coloured?—but its strong colour-coordination game is certainly not up for discussion.
 Nestled on Paterson Street in Causeway Bay, this café is actually part of a trendy fashion store.
-The café area is covered with orange bricks, which, combined with the white ceilings and furniture, makes a great Instagrammable spot.
-If that’s not convincing enough as a reason to visit, they also do crazy frappés with mountains of whip cream and offer a selection of Cookie Department cookies!
+HERcafé is covered in orange bricks, which, combined with the white ceilings and furniture, makes for a great Instagrammable spot.
+If that’s not convincing enough as a reason to visit, they also do crazy frappés with mountains of whipped cream and offer a selection of Cookie Department desserts!